av07aditya-ctrl/adityaverma_bitsom_ba_2511044_part4_tableau_dashboard/aditya_bitsom_ba_2511044_part4_tableau_dashboard/README.md

 ## Limitations

-1. No Tableau `.twbx` file included as Tableau requires a licensed desktop install — full build guide provided instead
-2. Campaign attribution gap (Unknown channel) limits channel ROI analysis
+1. Campaign attribution gap (Unknown channel) limits channel ROI analysis
-3. 24-month window may not capture long-term cyclical patterns
+2. 24-month window may not capture long-term cyclical patterns
-4. No competitor or market share data available for context
+3. No competitor or market share data available for context
-5. Customer LTV not computable from this dataset alone
+4. Customer LTV not computable from this dataset alone

 ---